DKolmas/DKolmas.github.io/_posts/2019-03-24-Working-On-New-Page.md

 ---
-title: "Things are changing - that is good"
+title: "Things are changing - so do I"
 date: 2019-03-24
+permalink: /machine-learning/  # this is mine
 tags: [general, AboutMe]
 excerpt: "How I change the way I present content"
 mathjax: "true"
-permalink: /machine-learning/new-Content

 ---

 I am preparing a new website to present the content.
 Temporarily the website damiankolmas.com is unavailable.